 It’s canning season again, folks, and this year it comes even earlier than usual.
 Now that summer’s heat has arrived, the farmers markets are starting to get full of delicious produce, and we here in the office have been pouring over canning and preserving cookbooks to dream about the delicious food we’re going to put away this summer!
-If you’re a canning newbie, you might be interested in our workshop series that will give you the basic skills to make four of the most common types of preserves: pickles, jam, whole fruit, and salsa.
-(You can read more about our workshops schedule here.
-Tomato salsa and dilly beans are already FULL, so act now if you’re interested in jam or peach preserves!
-If you just want a refresher on the basics, you can review our Canning 101 and Canning 201 posts from last summer.)
+(If you want a refresher on the basics, you can review our Canning 101 and Canning 201 posts.)

 For those of us that love trying new things every year, it’s always fun to try new recipes, but I inevitably find amazing recipes just after a fruit or vegetable’s season is done.
 Why do I forget what order everything comes into season every year?
 It’s not really any use to remember when I canned something last year – this year’s produce is almost three weeks ahead of where we were in 2011, which itself was a very late year for Nova Scotia.
 If I canned something last year on August long weekend, chances are this year it will be coming into season soon.
 How’s a passionate canner supposed to get herself organized and plan ahead?